List of highest-grossing films in Italy

 This list charts the most successful films at cinemas in Italy by box office sales, in euros and admissions.
 It also lists the most popular Italian productions in terms of admissions.

 Highest-grossing films by box office revenue

 The following is a list of the highest-grossing films in Italy (nominally, without adjustment for inflation).
-The list is topped by James Cameron's Avatar (2009) which surpassed his Titanic (1997) to take the local record.
-The highest-grossing Italian film is Quo Vado?
-(2016) starring Checco Zalone and directed by Gennaro Nunziante.
-This surpassed their Sole a catinelle (2013) as the top Italian film as well as their What a Beautiful Day (2011), which held the record prior to that.
-All three are still among the top six.
-Zalone also directed and starred in Tolo Tolo (2020), currently in fifth place.
+The list is topped by Buen Camino, starring Checco Zalone, which surpassed James Cameron's Avatar (2009) to take the local record.
+Zalone has four other films in the top ten, Quo Vado?
+(2016), Sole a catinelle (2013), What a Beautiful Day (2011) and Tolo Tolo (2020).
 Prior to these Italian films, the highest-grossing Italian film was Roberto Benigni's Life Is Beautiful (1997).
 This remains the highest-grossing Italian film worldwide with a gross of over $230 million.
-Of the current top 20, Titanic has the most admissions with 13.7 million, which ranks 12th all-time in Italy.
+Of the current top 20, Titanic has the most admissions with 13.8 million, which ranks 12th all-time in Italy.